All Episodes Plain Text

 And then during COVID, you know, I don't think there's a lot of redemptive qualities to COVID.

-But I got to spend a tremendous amount of time with my kids, my daughters.
+We learn a lot about ourselves, but I got to spend a tremendous amount of time with my kids, my daughters.

-I have three daughters because why not?
+I have three daughters, because why not?

 Why wouldn't I?

-And my oldest goes, Dad, you want to watch Magnum P .I.?
+And my oldest goes, Dad, you want to watch Magnum PI?

 I'm like, yeah, absolutely.

-They turn on the new one.
+Made you turn on the new one.

 I'm like, stop.

-We're not watching.
+We're not watching that.

-So we watched the original Magnum P .I., and there's an episode in the second season, and some of y 'all watch Magnum P .I. already know where I'm going on this, where they kind of reveal that the character Magnum, Thomas Magnum, played football at the Naval Academy, and he was a Navy SEAL.
+So we watched the original Magnum PI, and there's an episode in the second season, and some of y'all watched Magnum PI already know where I'm going in this, where they kind of revealed that the character Magnum, Thomas Magnum, played football at the Naval Academy.

-So you were more into Tom Selleck?
+So you were more into Tom Selig.

-You know, I had opportunities to play at a lot of different schools.
+And so for me as the oldest son, I had opportunities to play at a lot of different schools.

-I had great coaches that advocated for you and incredible teammates.
+I was very fortunate in a big program in Texas, had great coaches that advocated for you and incredible teammates.

 And the service academies and the opportunity to become a Navy SEAL.